Yook Sung-jae: 2012–2014: Career beginnings

-2015–2017: Acting and rise in popularity
+2015–2017: Career breakout

 Yook achieved his breakthrough when he landed a leading role in the teen drama Who Are You: School 2015, alongside Kim So-hyun and Nam Joo-hyuk.
-He also released an OST for the show, "Love Song" with Park Hye-soo.
+He participated in the drama's OST with "Love Song", a duet with Park Hye-soo.
 After the series ended, he experienced a rise in popularity and landed several endorsement deals.
 Yook then starred in the horror mystery series The Village: Achiara's Secret alongside Moon Geun-young in 2015.
 He received the "New Star award" for his performance in The Village: Achiara's Secret, and won "Best Couple award" with Kim So-hyun for Who Are You: School 2015.

 In 2015, Yook joined King of Mask Singer, competing under the alias Tired Bumblebee, and received good feedback for his performance.
 He was paired up with Red Velvet's Joy in the fourth season of reality show We Got Married.
-The couple went on to release a duet titled "Young Love", with the pair contributing to the lyric composition of the song with the help of his bandmate BTOB's Im Hyun-sik as the producer.
+The couple went on to release the duet "Young Love", with the pair contributing lyrics for the song with Im Hyun-sik serving as the song's producer.
 At the 2015 MBC Entertainment Awards, Yook received the "Best Couple award" alongside Joy and the "Best Male Rookie (in Variety) award".
 The couple departed from We Got Married on May 7, 2016.

-In September 2015, Yook became one of the trio main hosts Yook Sungjae-GOT7's Jackson Wang-and actress Kim Yoo-jung of the music-program Inkigayo and left the show in May 2016.
+In September 2015, Yook joinged Got7's Jackson Wang and actress Kim Yoo-jung as part of the hosting team of the music-program Inkigayo and left the show in May 2016.

 In 2016, Sungjae was appointed as an ambassador of the King Sejong Institution.
-He also became part of BTOB's first sub-unit, BTOB Blue, and debuted in September 2016.
+In September 2016, Yook participated in the BtoB-Blue debut.
 From 2016 to 2017, Yook starred in the hit fantasy-romance drama Guardian: The Lonely and Great God.

-He also joined the cast for the reality-documentary show Law of the Jungle filmed in Sumatra, Indonesia.
+In early 2017 Yook was cast for the reality-documentary show Law of the Jungle filmed in Sumatra, Indonesia.
 In August 2017, he participated in the digital single project, Piece of BtoB.
 He released the songs "Say It" and "Paradise", the latter having been personally composed and written by himself, on August 30.
 In late 2017, he joined the cast of the reality show, Master in the House.

 On December 29, 2017, Cube Entertainment announced that Yook suffered a back injury and would be receiving treatment at the hospital.
 He had symptoms of lumbar disc herniation reportedly worsened during the concert 2017 BtoB Time - Our Concert.
 On January 5, 2018, Yook attended the press conference of Master in the House.
 This was the first time he appeared after recuperating from a lumbar injury; he gradually resumed his activities after 2 weeks of rest.

-2018–present:3x2=6, Yook O'Clock and Mystic Pop-up Bar
+2018–present: Solo debut, return to acting, departure from Cube Entertainment

 In 2018, Yook held his first fan meeting, Paradise at TICC in Taiwan on February 11, Macpherson Stadium in Hong Kong on May 19, and in Manila, Philippines on July 13.